jeffvance/glusterfs-cluster-install/README.txt

   IMPORTANT: the node order in the hosts file is important.
 Assuming the Gluster volume is created with replica 2 then each pair of lines in hosts represents replica pairs.
-For example, the first 2 lines in hosts are replica pairs, as are the next two lines, etc.
+For example, the first 2 lines in hosts are replica pairs, as are the next two lines, etc. Hostnames are expected to be lower-case.

   Also:
   - passwordless SSH is required between the installation node and each storage